jonnyzar/RustProjects/RUST_cheatsheet.md

 ```
 A reference is like a pointer in that it’s an address we can follow to access the data stored at that address.
 ```

+* A reference: &variable
+* dereference: *variable
+* the value is not droped when the refence is out of scope